microsoft/MixedRealityToolkit-Unity/README.md

 > Learn more about [Windows Mixed Reality](https://www.microsoft.com/en-gb/windows/windows-mixed-reality) here.

-> Learn more about the architecture behind [Windows Mixed Reality - vNext](MRTK-vNext.md) here.
+> Learn more about the architecture behind [Windows Mixed Reality - V2](MRTK-vNext.md) here.

-> Learn more about the approach behind the [Windows Mixed Reality - vNext SDK](MRTK-SDK.md) here.
+> Learn more about the approach behind the [Windows Mixed Reality - V2 SDK](MRTK-SDK.md) here.

+# Getting Started with MRTK

+You can find out how to use MRTK to develop for Windows Mixed Reality on the MS Developer Site.

-> Find this readme, other documentation articles and the MRTK api reference on our [developer documentation on github.io](https://microsoft.github.io/MixedRealityToolkit-Unity/).
+Find this readme, other documentation articles and the MRTK api reference on our [MRTK Dev Portal on github.io](https://microsoft.github.io/MixedRealityToolkit-Unity/).

+# Engage with the Community

+Join us on [Slack](https://holodevelopers.slack.com/) where our developers are actively are actively answering questions and sharing out the latest thinking from the dev team.

+[Stack Overflow](https://stackoverflow.com/questions/tagged/mrtk) is a great place to ask for how-to using MRTK or troubleshooting an issue.
+Use the tag "mrtk" for it show up in the developer team's sights.

+For issues related to Windows Mixed Reality that aren't directly related to the MRTK, check out the [Windows Mixed Reality Developer Forum](https://forums.hololens.com/).

+Deep dive into project plan and learn how you can contribute to MRTK in our [wiki](https://github.com/Microsoft/MixedRealityToolkit-Unity/wiki).

 # Build Status